74 x 68 inches

 While it has since been shown that the explosions were accidental and internal, the American public was lead to blame the tragedy on Spain, who owned Cuba at that time.
 By the end of that brief War, Spain had lost, and American had gained, Cuba, Guam, Puerto Rico, the Philippines Islands and other islands.

-This historic quilt is intact, and displays beautifully.
-Although there is some wear to the solid brown (see photos), this displays well.
+Although there is some light surface wear to the solid brown (see photos),this unique piece of American folk art displays beautifully.